 The independent music store chain has six locations throughout Arizona, with five of them here in the Valley and one in Tucson.
 But while Zia’s Tempe store on Mill Avenue isn’t its largest outpost, its location in a part of Tempe rich with musical history makes it somewhat of an unofficial headquarters.

-Zia Record Exchange is now going into its 39th year and undoubtedly has the largest selection of new and used vinyl anywhere in the Valley.
+Zia Record Exchange is now in its 40th year and undoubtedly has the largest selection of new and used vinyl anywhere in the Valley.
 The ease in browsing through the rows of neatly organized and legibly labeled vinyl makes Zia one of the most buyer-friendly record shops in the state.
 Plus, their sell and trade program makes updating your record collection a breeze.
 Along with vinyl, Zia also stocks a large selection of CDs, though the cassette tape selection is still slim.
-If you’re into comics, movies, video games or collectibles, a large chunk of floor space is dedicated to nonmusic items.
+If you’re into comics, movies, video games, or collectibles, a large chunk of floor space is dedicated to nonmusic items.

 Zia’s Tempe location, along with Ghost of Eastside Records on the opposite corner, makes the intersection of Southern and Mill avenues a one-stop shop for all your record-collecting needs.